 Welcome to MyCase!
 Please carefully review these MyCase Terms of Service (these “Terms of Service”), as they contain important information about your legal rights, remedies and obligations.
-When these Terms of Service mention “AppFolio MC”, “we”, “us”, or “our”, it refers to MyCase, Inc., together with its parent company, AppFolio, Inc. By subscribing to or using any of our Services (as defined below), you agree to comply with and be bound by these Terms of Service.
+When these Terms of Service mention “MyCase”, “we”, “us”, or “our”, it refers to MyCase, Inc. By subscribing to or using any of our Services (as defined below), you agree to comply with and be bound by these Terms of Service.

-These Terms of Service constitute a legally binding agreement between you and AppFolio MC governing your access to and use of the Services.
-Our Payments Terms of Service, Website Terms of Service, Copyright Policy, and any other policies applicable to your use of the Services that we make available to you are incorporated by reference into these Terms of Service.
+These Terms of Service constitute a legally binding agreement between you and MyCase governing your access to and use of the Services.
+Your access to and use of the Services are also governed by (i) the terms set forth in your order form and/or online sign-up flows, (ii) the MyCase Payments Terms, (iii) the MyCase Website Terms, and (iv) any other policies applicable to your use of the Services that we make available, each of which is incorporated by reference into these Terms of Service.

 1.1.
 Intended Use.
 The Service is designed and intended to be used by licensed attorneys and legal professionals in the United States.
 Your use of the Service for any other purpose or in any other manner is at your own risk.

 1.2.
 No Legal Advice.
-AppFolio MC does not provide legal advice and is not engaged in the practice of law.
+MyCase does not provide legal advice and is not engaged in the practice of law.